ConemLabs/MSAL-Auth-Library/QUICKSTART.md

 **Use Popup (`flowType: 'popup'`):**
 - ✅ Better UX (no page reload)
-- ✅ Required for iframes (Azure DevOps extensions)
 - ✅ Keeps user's place in the app
+- ✅ Works in iframe contexts

 **Use Redirect (`flowType: 'redirect'`):**
 - ✅ Better mobile experience
 - ✅ Works when popups are blocked
-- ✅ Simpler flow
+- ✅ Simpler authentication flow

 ---